haidee09/DrivingApp-docs/doc/adminManual/architecture.md

 ## Arquitectura del sistema de DrivingApp

-La arquitectura del sistema de DrivingApp está compuesta por dos capas: el fronted y el backend.
-La imagen siguiente muestra los componentes que integran la arquitectura en cada una de sus capas.
+The architecture of the DrivingApp system is composed of two layers: the fronted and the backend.
+The following image shows the components of the architecture in each of its layers.

 ![Arquitectura del sistema DrivingApp](./img/architecture.png)

 ### Fronted

-La capa Frontend del sistema de DrivingApp contiene las aplicaciones de usuario final.
-La arquitectura muestra en la capa de Fronted la aplicación móvil DrivingApp, sin embargo si usted desea agregar otra aplicación a este proyecto, puede incluirla dentro de la capa Frontend.
+The Frontend layer of the DrivingApp system contains the end-user applications.
+The architecture shows in the Fronted layer the mobile application DrivingApp, however if you want to add another application to this project, you can include it within the Frontend layer.

-La aplicación móvil DrivingApp envía de manera constantemente **(1)** al Orion ContextBroker los datos del dispositivo, y las entidades de alertas creadas por el usuario de la aplicación.
-Además, la aplicación DrivingApp utiliza **(2)** los servicios de DrivingApp Service para llevar a cabo sus funciones.
+The mobile application DrivingApp constantly sends **(1)** to the Orion ContextBroker the device data, and the alert entities created by the user of the application.
+In addition, the DrivingApp application uses **(2)** the services of DrivingApp Service to perform queries functions and data models administration.

 ### Backend

-La capa Backend está compuesta por los servicios y SGBD que utiliza la aplicación DrivingApp.
-Los servicios se pueden clasificar de manera general en tres tipos: los servicios del entorno QuantumLeap, los servicios de uso específico para la aplicación DrivingApp y el servicio de autenticación IDM-Keyrock.
+The Backend layer is composed by the services and DBMS that the DrivingApp application uses.
+The services can be broadly classified into three types: the QuantumLeap environment services, the specific use services for the DrivingApp application and the IDM-Keyrock authentication service.

 #### Servicios del Entorno QuantumLeap

-El entorno QuantumLeap es un conjunto de servicios que permiten el almacenamiento de datos FIWARE-NGSIv2 en series de tiempo, además brinda la posibilidad de representar estos datos gráficamente para facilitar su monitoreo.
+El entorno QuantumLeap es un conjunto de servicios que permiten almacenar datos FIWARE-NGSIv2 en series de tiempo, y representarlos de manera gráfica para facilitar su monitoreo.
 A continuación se describen los servicios que componen el entorno QuantumLeap.

 ##### Orion ContextBroker